BrianL33/Fintech-T405/README.md

 ### Creating the products
 [How to create products on Immutable X](https://docs.x.immutable.com/docs/how-to-create-orders/)

-- Example of creating a product
+Example of creating a product:

 ```typescript
 const createOrder = async (
   wallet: WalletConnection, // WalletConnection containing the L1 and L2 signers